Rhytidicolidae

 Rhytidicolidae, also known as golden tunnel-web spiders, is a small Neotropical family of mygalomorph spiders first described by Eugène Simon in 1903.
 It was originally described as a tribe and considered a junior synonym of Aporoptychinae Simon, 1889 (now Cyrtaucheniidae) by Raven in 1985.

 In 2022, Rhythidicolidae was elevated to family level.
-The family currently consists of two genera and 14 species.
+The family currently consists of two genera and fifteen species.

 Genera

-As of September 2023, the World Spider Catalog accepts the following genera.
+As of January 2026, this family includes two genera and fifteen species: